 How Does Temperature Affect the Ductility of Metals?

 Ductility is a property that is widely exploited in engineering materials, as an aid to easier processing of complex shapes.
 All drawn metal wires are the result of the exploitation of ductility, as the metal is pulled to reduce cross-section and increase length.
-Cold drawing, particularly of seamless stainless steel tubes is a common method to extend length in precise ways and induce work hardening.
-This is the exploitation of ductile behavior to the work hardening limit.
-In a less clear-cut way, the ability of metals to bend and flow into shapes, such as in forging or sheet metal pressing is the exploitation of ductility
+Cold drawing, particularly of seamless stainless steel tubes, is a standard method to extend length in precise ways and induce work hardening.
+This is the exploitation of ductile behavior to the work-hardening limit.
+In a less clear-cut way, the ability of metals to bend and flow into shapes, such as in forging or sheet metal pressing, is the exploitation of ductility.

 Is Aluminum Ductile Metal?

-Yes, aluminum in its pure form is a highly ductile metal and it can be drawn into very fine wires.
-As alloying agents increase, the hardness tends to rise and the ductility diminishes, but most aluminum alloys retail fairly high ductility.
+Yes, aluminum in its pure form is a highly ductile metal, and it can be drawn into very fine wires.
+As alloying agents increase, the hardness tends to rise and the ductility diminishes, but most aluminum alloys retain fairly high ductility.

 Is Zinc Ductile Metal?